 MFA refers to authentication methods that go beyond username and password, such as biometrics, physical cards, and emailed links.
 You might require all users to submit multiple factors of authentication, or only some if you’re using adaptive or step-up authentication.

-Risk profiles can be informed by user role, resource sensitivity, user location, and more.
+Risk profiles can also be informed by user role, resource sensitivity, and other variables.
 Adaptive authentication systems then prompt credentials that should be appropriate to the risk level of a request and its source.

 Step-up authentication is generally static and is based on predefined risk levels of resources and users.
 It focuses on the sensitivity and value of different resources, limiting them to users who can provide credentials that prove their claims for access.